 There has been very encouraging news about several new vaccines and the UK's medicines regulator (the MHRA) issued the first approval for a Covid-19 vaccine on 2nd December.
 This is the vaccine developed by Pfizer.
+There are now three vaccines approved for use in the UK.
+The Oxford vaccine was approved for use in the UK on 30th of December, while the Moderna vaccine was approved on the 7th of January.

-Vaccination commenced on 8th December with older people in care homes and health and social care staff in the first group who are receiving the vaccine.
+Vaccinations commenced on 8th December with older people in care homes and health and social care staff receiving the vaccine.
+This has since been extended to include prioritised vaccination for all patients over 70 and those who are clinically extremely vulnerable (CEV).